 How does McKnight share the news about grants approved to the public?

-About a month after board approval, McKnight staff will email each grantee an official notice of approved funding.
-That letter will outline the scope of funded work, noting any restrictions, and detailing the Foundation’s expectations for future reporting and/or additional payments.
-At roughly the same time, McKnight publicly releases a grant announcement that features a few grantees, and all the grants become available in our grantee database .
+Following grant approval, McKnight staff will email each grantee an official notice of approved funding, including a grant agreement and letter that will outline the scope of funded work, any funding restrictions, and the Foundation’s expectations for future reporting and/or additional payments.
+Once a month McKnight adds newly approved grants to our website, which become available in our grantee database.

-For each grantee, the following information gets released:
+For each grantee, the following information is posted to our website:

 - Year approved